 Use sentence case for headings.
-Basically, capitalize the first word; other words are only capitalized if they would normally be capitalized in a sentence.
+Always capitalize the first word; other words are capitalized if they would normally be capitalized in a sentence.

 Page titles are rendered as heading1 tags.
 Therefore, use: